oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ![](jsonrpc_phase4.png "jsonrpc_phase4.png")

-### Phase 5
+### Phase 5 (To be done)

 In this phase internal broker will be pulled out (if we are not already using standalone broker implementation).
 We will remove the xml-rpc interface entirely and more subsystems are being separated.
-It is encouraged for VDSM subsustems to run in their own processes in this phase.
+It is encouraged for VDSM subsystems to run in their own processes in this phase.

 ![](jsonrpc_phase5.png "jsonrpc_phase5.png")